Illusive Man: In other media

-Reception
+Reception and cultural impact

 The Illusive Man was received well, and gained accolades for his appearance in Mass Effect 2.
 IGN called him the best PC character of 2010: "[a]n enigma, a crusader, an agent of calm in a vortex of chaos".
 In a vote for by Game Informer for their top 30 favorite characters of the 2000s decade, the Illusive Man placed 27th.
 Giant Bomb's 2010 Game of the Year listed the Illusive Man as the character with which they would most like to party.
 Game Informer's Joe Juba listed the Illusive Man's appearance in Mass Effect: Retribution as a reason to read the book.
 Dan Ryckert, also writing for Game Informer, felt that Bruce Greenwood would best suit the character in the forthcoming Mass Effect film.
 When comparing Mass Effect to previous works that may have inspired the series, IGN's Christopher Monfette compared the character to the Smoking Man from The X-Files.
 GamesRadar praised his moral sense, putting Illusive Man in their 2018 list of the best villains in video game history (which supersedes their 2013 list) at number 23.

 Martin Sheen was praised for his voice acting.
 Sheen was nominated for best male performance at the 2010 Spike Video Game Awards.
-Seth Schiesel from the New York Times singled out Sheen's performance as an example of BioWare's superbly evocative and believable voice acting and direction, alluding to the perceived similarities between the Illusive Man and Sheen's character Captain Benjamin L. Willard from the film Apocalypse Now as a "a wonderful, delicious riff".
+Seth Schiesel from the New York Times singled out Sheen's performance as an example of BioWare's superbly evocative and believable voice acting and direction, alluding to the perceived similarities between the Illusive Man and Sheen's character Captain Benjamin L. Willard from the film Apocalypse Now as "a wonderful, delicious riff".
 David Houghton, writing for GamesRadar, said Sheen's involvement is an instance of "[w]hen celebrity voice-acting goes very right".
 When reviewing Mass Effect 2, IGN's Erik Brudvig called Sheen's performance a "high point" in the game's cast.
 Similarly, Gameplanet's Aylon Herbet called him a "show-stealing personality".

 Tom Francis of PC Gamer criticized how the player was forced to work with the Illusive Man and Cerberus in Mass Effect 2, saying that it was an interesting idea if an option, but "it's just frustrating" if the player was forced to do it.
 Nic Vargus, writing for GamesRadar, felt similarly and called it "one of the biggest narrative stretches in Mass Effect".